sarastacruz04/sarastacruz04/README.md

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br><br>
 ### ✨ Who am i?
 Hi, I'm Sara, a Colombian girl passionate about web design and development.
 I’m a Computer Engineering student at La Sabana University.
 Also, I love taking online courses!
-Check out the ones I've taken.
+Check out the ones I've taken..

 ##### ✨ Courses (constantly updated)
 * Virtual diploma in digital design from the Polytechnic of Colombia (2020)